romanbrancato/CameraXProject/index.md

 ## CameraX Project Tutorial
 *It should be noted that features not pertaining to the camera will not be covered.
-This mainly pertains to any xml aspects* *Additionally all imports that were used in my project are included in the code blocks, you may end up not needing many*
+This mainly pertains to any xml aspects.*
+*Additionally all imports that were used in my project are included in the code blocks, you may end up not needing as many*
 ### Intial Setup

 1. Create a new android project using an empty activity.
 Make sure "Minimum SDK" is set to 21 or higher.
 (CameraX is not supported below API Level 21)